 Ingredients

-- 1 rack of baby back or St. Louis-style spare ribs
+- 1 rack baby back ribs or St. Louis-style spare ribs

 - 4 tablespoons unsalted butter cut into slices